nexvium/allssh/README.md

 IP address ranges are not currently supported.

-Host must be configured to allow logging in using ssh keys.
+Host must be configured to allow login using ssh keys.
 There will be no prompts for passwords.

 ##### Command